-I sunk with my back against the studio door, with my hands in my face.
-It was the first time I had actually taken a deep breath since waking up in such a panic.
+I sunk back against the studio door with my hands in my face.
+It was the first time I had taken a deep breath since waking up in such a panic.
 My mind then wandered through the events of the morning – how unnecessarily abrasive and loud I was, how moody and rushed I acted, how I must have set the worst example on the FREAKING planet to my sweet little ballerina.

-I then looked down, and realized that in my own purse, I had brought some of my oils with me.
+I then looked down and realized that I had brought some of my essential oils with me in my purse.
 I grabbed them as quickly as I grabbed the keys to my car that morning – because I KNEW – those plants could help me.
-I KNEW they could give me the peace and grounding and serenity that I desperately needed.
+I KNEW they could give me the peace, grounding, and serenity that I desperately needed.
 Sure enough, with a few deep inhales and drops applied all over my heart and wrists, my soul reached a place of calm.
 Of acceptance.
 Of simply wanting to soak in this moment with my baby girl, sitting and hugging on the front steps of her dance studio, realizing that being “on time” is never as important as “quality time” with her.

 And look, I know you might think I’m weird when I say those oils helped me emotionally.
-Sure, you might think it’s a placebo affect – but I’m here to tell you, it’s SO not.
-Studies have shown how plants, from the very beginning of time, were designed to work perfectly with our bodies.
+Sure, you might think it’s a placebo effect – but I’m here to tell you, it’s SO not.
+Studies have shown how plants were designed to work perfectly with our bodies from the very beginning of time.
 And the molecular structure of essential oils can have a powerful effect on the limbic (emotional) part of the brain when inhaled and applied.

 Oils like Lavender, Frankincense, Stress Away are my go-to’s for mommy guilt.
 For moments like those.
 For times when I cannot seem to forgive myself in my wretched motherly performance.
 I’ll inhale them directly from the bottle as deeply as I can, as well as apply them all over me and diffuse them in the house as often as possible.

 And friends, they never fail me.
 I always feel better after using them.
-Something in me just, clicks – where I am able to snap out of any self-loathing or self-hatred that is trying to linger over me like a dark cloud.
+Something in me just clicks – where I can snap out of any self-loathing or self-hatred that is trying to linger over me like a dark cloud.

 Being a mom is hard.
-It will always be hard.
-We will screw up so much.
-We will fail a thousand times over.
+It will always be hard, we will screw up so much, and We will fail a thousand times over.
 But then, we turn around and realize that we have babies who still love us – no matter what.
 And we even have plants and oils that can help us zen out enough to realize that hey, life isn’t always going to be perfect pirouettes and gorgeous gran jetés – and that’s okay.

 There is no one more perfect to be your child’s mommy than you.
 There is no one more fitting to raise that baby than you.
-And hey – if there are oils we can grab in the meantime that will help us realize that we are enough, no matter how we feel – then oil me up, baby.
-Because this imperfect momma is going to need it.
+And hey – if there are oils we can grab in the meantime that will help us realize that we are enough, no matter how we feel – then oil me up, baby, because this imperfect momma will need it.